everFinance/goar/README.md

 #### chunked uploading advanced options
 ##### upload all transaction data
-The method of sumbitting a data transaction is to use chunk uploading.
-This method will allow larger transaction zises,resuming a transaction upload if it's interrupted and give progress updates while uploading.
+The method of submitting a data transaction is to use chunk uploading.
+This method will allow larger transaction sizes, resuming a transaction upload if it's interrupted and give progress updates while uploading.
 Simple example:

 ```golang